deadlydog/AzureDevOps.WindowsScheduledTasks/ReadMe.md

 ![Export Windows Scheduled Task screenshot][ExportWindowsScheduledTaskScreenshotImage]

-If your Scheduled Task does not already exist, create a new Scheduled Task in the Windows `Task Scheduler`, configure it the way you want, test it (if possible), and the export the XML file.
+If your Scheduled Task does not already exist, create a new Scheduled Task in the Windows `Task Scheduler`, configure it the way you want, test it (if possible), and then export the XML file.

 If you prefer, you can also export the Scheduled Task via [the `Export-ScheduledTask` PowerShell cmdlet][PowerShellExportScheduledTaskDocumentationUrl].